idec-teams/2024_Evolution_Suisse/docs/project/results.md

 <figure markdown>
 ![Figure_split_RNAP_parts](https://idec-teams.github.io/2024_Evolution_Suisse/img/result figures/Fig4_wiki.png)
-<figcaption> Phage propagation in the presence and absence of split-RNAP components.
+<figcaption> Figure 8: Phage propagation in the presence and absence of split-RNAP components.
 This figure shows how much the phage population changed after overnight incubation with bacteria missing one of the two halves of the split-RNAP.
 The results are shown as a log2-fold change, meaning the numbers show how much the phage count increased or decreased, compared to the starting level.
 NC (negative control) is a bacterial strain lacking both parts of the system.
 PC (positive control) is a bacterial strain with the full system.</figcaption>
 </figure>

 ### How can we reduce unwanted, E3-ligase independent page propagation?